 Steamed oat milk adds creaminess, complementing the spiced warmth.

-Perfect for curling up by the fire or strolling through festive winter markets, this drink is a seasonal must-have.
+Perfect for curling up by the fire or strolling through festive winter markets, this drink is a must-have for the season.

-This drink also comes in a seasonal iced version if you want a chilled twist!
+This drink is also available in a seasonal iced version for a chilled twist.

 4. Honey oatmilk latte